Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <li><strong>Guarded Personal Life:</strong> They are typically private, sharing their inner world with only a trusted few.</li>
 </ul>

-As insightful and wise individuals, Type 5s offer unique perspectives and ideas.
-Their journey towards integrating emotional connections and embracing more open interactions can significantly enrich their relationships and enhance their overall life experience.
+Type 5s offer unique perspectives and ideas.
+But each 5 has a journey before them where they need to learn how to make emotional connections to others.
+They prefer the solace of their mind but when they engage and open up they can significantly enrich their relationships and enhance their overall life experience.

 </section>